cyberxploithausa/cyberxploithausa.github.io/_posts/2024-07-28-TwoMillion.md

     </script>
 ```

-When submit button is pressed, data are  been posted to `/api/v1/invite/verify`
+While reviewing the above code, I noticed that When submit button is pressed, data are  been posted to `/api/v1/invite/verify`

 and i noticed the view-source:http://2million.htb/js/inviteapi.min.js which contain an obfuscated javascript code below.